 Learn about the stages of the games, the processions and the salutes of the participants, and the battles between ferocious beasts and gladiators made all the more spectacular by the surprise entrance of animals into the arena through secret trap-doors.
-You’ll be amazed by stories of gladiators fighting to the death roared on by the cheers of a delirious crowd, and the capricious decisions of the audience or of the emperor to save or condemn a defeated gladiator according to their whim.
+The majority of guides who lead this tour for us are themselves archaeologists: you’ll be amazed by their stories of gladiators fighting to the death roared on by the cheers of a delirious crowd, and of the capricious decisions of the audience or of the emperor to save or condemn a defeated gladiator according to their whim.
 Gaze down from the viewpoint inside the Colosseum of the gladiators as they breathed their last breath.

 Our tour of Ancient Rome will take you through the daily lives of the gladiators, showcasing the manner of their combats, their weapons, and the origins of these men who often came from the remote provinces of the empire - the success of the games was ensured by the multi-ethnic society of the time.
 On our Colosseum Tour you will also learn about their daily training, which took place in the barracks where the gladiators lived.
 The barracks were equipped with their own small arena, as you will see at the Ludus Magnus, one of their living quarters near the Colosseum.